Deadline for submissions:

-Winning essays will be awarded the Marcos and Ida Kerschner Prize: $2,500 for first place, $1,500 for second place, and $1,000 for third place.
-The top submission will also be eligible for publication in Americas Quarterly, the leading publication on politics, business, and culture in the Americas.
-Submissions will be evaluated by a committee set up by Georgetown Law’s Center for the Advancement of the Rule of Law in the Americas (CAROLA).
-Winners will be announced by December 31st, 2018.
+Winning essays were awarded the Marcos and Ida Kerschner Prize: $2,500 for first place, $1,500 for second place, and $1,000 for third place.
+The top essay has also been published by our competition partner Americas Quarterly, the leading publication on politics, business, and culture in the Americas.
+A panel of three experts considered submissions and chose winners under blind review.